Last Updated on July 19, 2021 by Editorial Team

 What are the basic determinants of a person’s fluency in a language?
 Many times, I come across this query.
 Some people opine that a good orator is a language specialist, the others say that one who writes logically and beautifully is the linguist expert.
 Perhaps, this is why speech and handwriting practice forms an essential part of the curriculum right from the early education stage.
 Considerable emphasis is laid on practice with handwriting worksheets so that a person never finds difficulty in expressing thoughts through writing.

-Actually, language fluency is a collective outcome of the reading, writing, listening, and communicating skills.
-In the present world of computers and keyboards, handwriting is pushed far behind the other language skills.
-However, if you look closely, writing with hands on a paper sheet, is not just a form of expression.
+Actually, language fluency is a collective outcome of reading, writing, listening, and communicating skills.
+In the present world of computers and keyboards, handwriting is pushed far behind other language skills.
+However, if you look closely, writing with hands-on a paper sheet, is not just a form of expression.
 In fact, it is an activity that offers multiple benefits, such as: